-POLAR is suitable for use by all general practice staff, including practice principals, general practitioners, nurses, practice managers, business managers and receptionists.
+POLAR is suitable for use by all general practice staff, including practice principals, general practitioners, nurses, practice managers, business managers and admin staff.

-Support for POLAR GP and GRHANITE is provided free by the individual Primary Health Networks (PHNs).
+Support for POLAR is provided free by the individual Primary Health Networks (PHNs).

-We use de-identified and aggregated POLAR GP data to improve population health planning across our SEMPHN catchment.
+SEMPHN can use de-identified and aggregated POLAR data to improve population health planning across our SEMPHN catchment.
 SEMPHN catchment includes the local government areas (LGAs) of Bayside, Cardinia, Casey, Frankston, Glen Eira, Greater Dandenong, Kingston, Mornington Peninsula, Port Philip and Stonnington.